retched/ZC-USPSRestful/README.md

 ## Frequently Asked Questions

 This won't answer all the questions you may have, but it may answer some that I thought of.

+### Does this module support ZenCart 1.5.7 and before?

+Short answer, no.

+Long answer: Not immediately.
+When this module was written it had targeted ZenCart 1.5.8 as that was the most recent version out there.
+Shortly after the USPS formally announced the planned deprecation of WebTools, [several users](https://www.zen-cart.com/showthread.php?230512-USPS-Shipping-(RESTful)-(USPSr)/page2&p=1406047#post1406047) found this module and assumed it would work out of the box for earlier versions of ZenCart.
+(This was in part due to the module being flagged as compatible with 1.5.7 which was a mistake on my part.)
+The module can be made to work with ZenCart 1.5.7 and before but it will a LOT of work.
+(Effectively there are two parts: change the array based language files back to the older `define` style from 1.5.7 and change/remove the null coalescing operator `??` from various points in the code.)
+Work will start shortly on making the module compatible with 1.5.7 shortly.
+When that version is release, a special release will be tagged here on GitHub and uploaded to ZenCart's Modules directory.

 ### What is the difference between this version and the original USPS module?